Phil Boersma: Life and playing career

-He then scored a brace against Chelsea at Stamford Bridge on the last day of August, this was followed a week later by a first half hat-trick against Tottenham Hotspur at Anfield, he scored in a League Cup win over Brentford and 2 more in the record 11–0 win over Strømsgodset I.F in the European Cup, his 10th goal in this period came against Stoke City.
-The goals then dried up and he didn't hit the target for the remainder of the season.
+He then scored a brace against Chelsea at Stamford Bridge on the last day of August, followed a week later by a first half hat-trick against Tottenham Hotspur at Anfield.
+He scored in a League Cup win over Brentford and twice more in the record 11–0 win over Strømsgodset I.F in the European Cup.
+His 10th goal in this period came against Stoke City, although the goals then dried up and he didn't hit the target for the remainder of the season.

 Always on the fringes of the first team, mainly due to the Keegan/Toshack partnership supported by Steve Heighway, and the emergence of youngster David Fairclough, Boersma failed to make an impact on the 1975/76 season for the Anfield club and Bob Paisley allowed him to leave Liverpool in December 1975.

-He left for Teesside joining Middlesbrough for £72,000 where he played generally as a midfielder, he made his debut for Middlesbrough on 6 December '75 in a 0–0 draw at Ayresome Park with Manchester United.
+He moved to Teesside, joining Middlesbrough for £72,000.
+He played generally as a midfielder, making his debut on 6 December '75 in a 0–0 draw at Ayresome Park with Manchester United.
 During his short 2-year spell at Boro he played 47 league games scoring 3 times.
-It was at Middlesbrough where Boersma struck up a friendship with Graeme Souness, This friendship would pay dividends for Boersma later on in his career.
+It was at Middlesbrough where Boersma struck up a friendship with Graeme Souness: this friendship would pay dividends for Boersma later in his career.

-Boersma left Middlesbrough in the August 1977 and head to Kenilworth Road and Luton Town where he scored 8 goals in 36 league games.
+Boersma left Middlesbrough in the August 1977 and headed to Kenilworth Road and Luton Town, where he scored 8 goals in 36 league games.

-He left Luton to join up with former club colleague John Toshack who was in charge of Welsh club Swansea City, it was during his time at Swansea that Boersma suffered a broken ankle in a game against Swindon Town.
+He left Luton to join up with former club colleague John Toshack who was in charge of Welsh club Swansea City.
+It was during his time at Swansea that Boersma suffered a broken ankle in a game against Swindon Town.